miicck/lambdaxpy/README.md

     lambdaxpy lambda.in > lambda.out

+As was the case for lambda.x, this will also produce an alpha2F.dat file containing the eliashberg function at each degauss value.

 Note that the first line of lambda.in (containing parameters for lambda.x) is ignored - these parameters are worked out automatically where needed to smear a2F, and are unnecassary to evaluate lambda, omega_log and the Allen-Dynes Tc (see above).